dbpunk-labs/db3/README.md

 # What's DB3 Network?

-DB3 is a community-driven layer2 decentralized database network.
+DB3 is a community-driven layer2 decentralized database network. and if you are a frontend developer, you can think db3 is a decentralized firebase firestore alternative.

+## Features

 1. **Infinite Storage Space**